 Showcasing the biological and biomedical sciences for British Science Week.

-We are celebrating British Science Week (5 to 14 March 2021) by showcasing our research and teaching in the biosciences through a series of online resources developed by researchers, lecturers, staff and students at The University of Manchester.
+We are celebrating British Science Week (11 to 20 March 2022) by showcasing our research and teaching in the biosciences through a series of online resources.
+These resources have been developed by researchers, lecturers, staff and students at The University of Manchester.

-The resources are aimed at secondary school pupils (Years 7-11) and the general public, and can be found on the BioDiscovery website.
+The resources are aimed at secondary school pupils (Years 7 and above) and the general public, and can be found on the BioDiscovery website.
 They include online videos, virtual tours, activities and exhibits covering a range of topics, including the following.

 BioDiscovery aims to encourage enthusiasm, fun and discovery in the biological and biomedical sciences for both pupils and the wider public, offering an inspirational exploration of science.